Best Practices To Protect Against Ransomware

 • Don't open email attachments that look suspicious.
 Ransomware is primarily spread through the use of infected attachments or links in emails from attackers that appear at quick glance to be known and trusted.
 If you are not expecting an attachment from a sender, refrain from opening any attachments contained in that message.

 • Don't click on suspicious links in emails, and only click on links from known, trusted sources.
-Attackers prompt users to click links on websites or in emails that send victims to an infected site, which then infect the work station.
+Attackers prompt users to click links on websites or in emails that send victims to an infected site, which then infect the workstation.

 • Implement conditional access.
 Ransomware affects the files on the infected workstation, and can also affect files and drives that are mapped to it.
 It is important to make sure that users only have access to the files and shares that they need access to through conditional access.
 Conditional access requires the user to complete a step before signing in to view or retrieve sensitive information.
-This will limit the impact and effectiveness of ransomware since it cannot encrypt files that it does not have access to.
+This will limit the impact and effectiveness of ransomware since it cannot encrypt files it does not have access to.

 • Implement an EDR solution.
 The evolution of legacy antivirus software is EDR, aka endpoint detection and response.
 EDR helps protect against common threats, such as ransomware and malware, by using AI to detect and respond to anomalies on your network.

 • Back up your data.
-Secure backups are the best way to mitigate the damage done from a ransomware infection.
+Secure backups are the best way to mitigate the damage done by a ransomware infection.
 The ability to restore from backups will save you from having to pay the ransom.
 This will get you back up and running in a quicker fashion than paying a time-consuming and expensive ransom.

 By implementing these basic security practices, your organization should be in a good position to deflect ransomware attacks.